husseinhmede1/bex-website/README.md

 #### features

 As opposed to dividing files into `containers` for logic and `components` for presentation then putting redux logic in a separate folder, this template couples logic, presentation and redux state for each feature separately.
 Thus, redux state is divided into "slices" where each slice is coupled with a feature.
-The template also imposes not using directly passed props with connected components.
+The template also imposes not using own props with connected components.

 For example, a login feature contains a slice of the redux state to manage credentials and session, and a component for presenting and submitting the form.